 Cory is a member of AISC and ACEC, where he participates on the OBO Subcommittee of the International Committee.

-Cory earned his Bachelor of Architectural Engineering degree from The Pennsylvania State University in 1997, with a specialization in structural engineering.
-He is a registered professional engineer in the Commonwealth of Virginia. (back to top)
+Daniel earned his Bachelor of Architectural Engineering degree from The Pennsylvania State University in 2003, with a specialization in structural engineering.
+He is a registered professional engineer in the State of Colorado. (back to top)